 Another flight carrying Chinese citizens evacuated from Ukraine arrives safely

-BEIJING, March 14 (Xinhua) -- At 8:50 a.m. on Monday, a temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Dalian, northeast China's Liaoning Province.
+BEIJING, March 15 (Xinhua) -- At 10:24 a.m. on Tuesday, a temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Hangzhou, east China's Zhejiang Province.

-Prior to Monday, 12 temporary flights taking Chinese nationals back from Ukraine have returned to China safely.
+This is the 14th temporary flight that has taken Chinese nationals back from Ukraine safely.

 Photos